wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>server</td>
-<td>The Wavefront server API URL.</td>
+<td markdown="span">The API URL of the Wavefront server in the format `https://<wavefront_instance>.wavefront.com/api/`.</td>
 <td></td>
 <td></td>
 <td></td>
 </tr>
 <tr>
 <td>soLingerTime</td>
-<td>Enables SO_LINGER with the specified linger time in seconds.
+<td>Enable SO_LINGER with the specified linger time in seconds.
 We recommend setting this value to 0 when running in a high-availability configuration under a load balancer.Default: 0 (disabled). </td>
 <td>0 or a positive integer.</td>
 <td>0</td>
 <td>4.1</td>